 La Boussole includes a section dedicated to health, which enables young people to meet professionals to obtain information on topics as varied as social protection, sexuality, unhappiness, addictions and nutrition, for example.

 Campaigns geared towards young people

 The Ministry of the Interior put together a road safety campaign to tackle drink driving: Sam, "whoever's driving doesn't drink" (Sam, celui qui conduit c’est celui qui ne boit pas).
-Launched in 2016 for the attention of young people, this campaign involved the production and broadcasting of the short film "Samvenger" about Sam (which stands for No Fatal Accidents/Sans Accident Mortel), a recurring character created in 2006 symbolising the young driver who decides not to drink on a night out and commits to driving his or her friends back home.
+This campaign involves the production and broadcasting of the short film "Samvenger" about Sam (which stands for No Fatal Accidents/Sans Accident Mortel), a recurring character created in 2006 symbolising the young driver who decides not to drink on a night out and commits to driving his or her friends back home.
 This film was released on 3 August 2016 and shown at more than 2,600 cinemas as well as on the YouTube channel "Sam, the designated driver" (Sam, le conducteur désigné).

 Social network: https://www.facebook.com/samleconducteurdesigne/